Strong Hamel functions and symmetries: Preliminaries

 that satisfies $JG=\mathcal{C}$.
 This vector field is called a semispray.
 If additionally, $G\in \mathfrak{X}(T_0M)$ and satisfies $[\mathcal{C},G]=G$, we say that $G$ is a spray.
 For a spray $G$, the functions $G^i$ are $2$-homogeneous in the fibre coordinates.

-If we reparameterize the second-order system \eqref{geodesic-system}, preserving the orientation of the parameter, we obtain a new system and hence a new spray $\widetilde{G}=G-2P\mathcal{C}$.
+If we reparameterise the second-order system \eqref{geodesic-system}, preserving the orientation of the parameter, we obtain a new system and hence a new spray $\widetilde{G}=G-2P\mathcal{C}$.
 The function $P\in C^\infty(T_0M)$ is 1-homogeneous, meaning it satisfies $\mathcal{C}(P)=P$.
-The two sprays $G$ and $\widetilde{G}$ are called projectively related, while the function P is called the projective deformation of the spray $G$.
+The two sprays $G$ and $\widetilde{G}$ are called projectively related, while the function P is called the projective deformation factor of the spray $G$.

 Every spray induces a canonical nonlinear connection, determined by the corresponding horizontal and vertical projectors, \cite{Grifone72}: